-In case of death, of definitive incapacity or of withdrawal of one of the candidates between the order $[arr\hat{e}t]$ of publication of the list of candidates and the first round, the organization of the election is entirely redone with a new list of candidates.
+In case of definitive incapacity or of withdrawal of one of the candidates between the order [arrêt] of publication of the list of candidates and the first round, the election is carried out [poursuivie] with the other candidates [still] contesting [lice].
+The Constitutional Council modifies the list of candidates consequentially.
+The date of the ballot is maintained.

-In case of death, of definitive incapacity, or of withdrawal of one of the two candidates coming in ahead between the ballot of the first round and the provisional proclamation of the results, or between this provisional proclamation and the definitive proclamation of the results of the first round by the Constitutional Council, the candidate following in order of votes [suffrages] is admitted to present himself in the second round.
+In case of death, of definitive incapacity, or of withdrawal of one of the two candidates between the ballot of the first round and the provisional proclamation of the results, or between this provisional proclamation and the definitive proclamation of the results of the first round by the Constitutional Council, the candidate following in order of votes [suffrages] is admitted to present himself in the second round.

-In case of death, of definitive incapacity, or of withdrawal of one of the two candidates coming in ahead between the proclamation of the definitive results of the first round and the ballot of the second round, the candidate following on the list of results of the first round is admitted to the second round.
+In case of death, of definitive incapacity, or of withdrawal of one of the two candidates between the proclamation of the definitive results of the first round and the ballot of the second round, the candidate following on the list of results of the first round is admitted to the second round.

-In the two preceding cases, the Constitutional Court declares the death, the definitive incapacity or the withdrawal and establishes a new date of the ballot.
+In the two preceding cases, the Constitutional Council declares the death, the definitive incapacity or the withdrawal and establishes a new date of the ballot.

-In the case of death, of definitive incapacity, or of withdrawal of one of the two candidates coming in ahead according to the provisional results of the second round, and before the proclamation of the definitive results of the second round by the Constitutional Council, the sole candidate remaining is declared elected.
+In the case of death, of definitive incapacity, or of withdrawal of one of the two candidates arriving ahead according to the provisional results of the second round, and before the proclamation of the definitive results of the second round by the Constitutional Council, the sole candidate remaining is declared elected.